CESARDELATORRE/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > someone with a 100% discount.
 An Attendee may have multiple associated
 > Attendee Types (speaker, student, volunteer, track chair, etc.)

-## Architecture
+## Technologies and initial Architecture

 The application is designed to deploy to Windows Azure.
 At this stage in the journey, the application consists of a web role that contains the MVC web application and a worker role that contains the message handlers and domain objects.
-The application uses SQL Azure databases for data storage, both on the write-side and the read-side.
+The application uses SQL Azure databases for data storage, both on the write-side and the read-side (These datasources could change if using Event-Sourcing in future versions, as No-Sql datasources fit better in ES than relational DBs).
 The application uses the Windows Azure Service Bus to provide its messaging infrastructure.

 While you are exploring and testing the solution, you can run it locally, either using the Windows Azure compute emulator or by running